Thursday, November 21, 2024

 You have had great success with your syndicated radio show Cafe Mocha.
 Congratulations.

 How many stations are you on now?
-We are on 35 stations airing in New York, Chicago, Atlanta, Washington DC, Dallas, , Charlotte, and Richmond to name a few.
+We are on 35 stations airing in New York, Chicago, Atlanta, Washington DC, Dallas, Houston, Charlotte, and Richmond to name a few.
 We also air weekly on Sirius Channel 141.

-One of your hosts Loni is also on the TV Show The Real.
+One of your hosts Loni Love is also on the TV Show The Real.
 How did you find her, Yo-Yo and Angelique and what was it like putting the show together in the early days?

 When I launched Café Mocha nine years ago the trend was toward live and local.
-However given the and watching ownership downsize consolidation I foresaw a trend toward syndication as stations looked to attract and engage their female listeners.
+However given the economy and watching ownership downsize consolidation I foresaw a trend toward syndication as stations looked to attract and engage their female listeners.
 Understanding the value of women as the key decision-maker in the home and their value to advertisers Café Mocha was created to offer a programming vehicle to fill that void and provide local advertising opportunities for affiliates.

 Café Mocha is ‘radio from a woman’s perspective’.
 My idea was to create a lifestyle radio concept with three female personalities that could offer differing opinions on subjects from relationships, health, celebrities and politics all with the best backdrop of urban music.
 Fortunately I was blessed to find three women that fused the concept perfectly.

-I had seen Loni Love at the time on the Chelsea Lately show and I was impressed with how devise she was on contemporary topics, a engineer HBCU graduate who decided to follow her dream into comedy.
-Today she's a multi-media personality; a comedian, TV, radio and actress who brings a fresh 'ah ha moment' to the show.
+I had seen Loni Love at the time on the Chelsea Lately show and I was impressed with how devise

 Yo-Yo brings her vast musical knowledge and background to the show, who always keeps it real!
-Producer and co-host Angelique Perrin is a seasoned producer who has worked both nationally and local shows so she brings a unique skill to keep us PPM friendly.
-Together, they offer different yet complimentary perspectives that women from 18 – 80 from around the country can enjoy the conversation.
+Producer and co-host Angelique Perrin is a seasoned producer who has worked both nationally and local shows so

 You also do events and own a radio station.
 How important do you think it is for entrepreneurs to have multiple streams of income?
 It is incredibly important to have multiple sources of income, particularly in any field remotely related to communications and technology.
 Thus, I have different marketing and broadcasting businesses.
 The first offers services and second products.
 The business environment is so volatile; you need to have the ability to pull from different revenue sources.
 Communication and technology change rapidly so we do not always know what’s next.
 Radio used to be terrestrial.
 Now it’s terrestrial, its satellite, podcast and online offering multiple revenue streams.